sandeeppaulraj/CarND-Vehicle-Detection/writeup.md

 ```

-#### 1. Test images
+#### 2. Test images

 Apart from the 6 test images that are part of the project i also added 2 other images which have straight lines.
 I had used these 2 images in my previous project as well to gauge how well the intermediate steps were doing.

-I will depict how these 8 images give a heat map image and an output with teh resulting bounding boxes.
+I will depict how these 8 images give a heat map image and an output with the resulting bounding boxes.

 ![alt text][image1]